lawranceakilan/rainy-season-checklist-india/README.md

+## ⚠️ **If you're in flood prone area and you have a infant or elderly in home, better to stay in safer relative or native until cyclone passes**

 ## 1. Stay Informed
 - Keep local emergency contact numbers handy (Community helpline, local police, electricity board, hospitals).
 - Join community whatsapp group to stay updated on what's happening around.